 - 3 cups warm whole milk

-- 4 oz pimentos
+- 4 ounces pimentos

-- 1 cup shredded cheddar cheese (freshly grated)
+- 1 cup Cheddar cheese freshly grated

 - 1 cup panko bread crumbs

-- Preheat oven to 350 degrees F. Grease a 13×9 baking dish, and set aside.
+- Preheat the oven to 350 degrees F. Grease a 13×9 baking dish, and set aside.

 - Fill a deep pot with water and salt.
 Bring to a boil over medium-high heat, and add the green beans.
 Blanch for 4-5 minutes.
 Remove the green beans immediately, and transfer them to a bowl of ice water.
 Drain and set aside.2 pounds green beans